-Before registration is allowed, students must complete and pass the entrance exam here.
-If accepted a notification will be sent to your email with the registration link.
+Before registration into the course is allowed, students must complete and pass the entrance exam here.
+If accepted, a notification will be sent to your email with the registration link.
+Continuing Masterclass students do not need to resit the entrance examination.

 - A Masterclass for tajweed teachers and advanced students